-Canon’s most recent ultra-compact digital camera is called the PowerShot SD100 (Digital IXUS II), and its body design and lens are partly based on the PowerShot S230 (Digital IXUS v3), which was introduced at Photokina the previous year.
+Canon’s most recent ultra-compact digital camera is the PowerShot SD100 (Digital IXUS II).
+Its body design and lens are partly based on the PowerShot S230 (Digital IXUS v3) introduced at Photokina the previous year.

-Despite the fact that there are a few minor upgrades when compared to the S230, the SD100 will be remembered in Canon history for one reason: it is the first Canon digital camera to use SD / MMC storage rather than Compact Flash.
-Because of this, the designers have been able to shave a few of millimeters off of the camera’s depth, breadth, and height; nevertheless, this reduction is not as significant as we would have anticipated it to be.
+Even though there are a few minor upgrades compared to the S230, the SD100 will be remembered in Canon’s history for one reason: it is the first Canon digital camera to use SD / MMC storage rather than Compact Flash.
+Because of this, the designers have shaved a few millimeters off of the camera’s depth, breadth, and height; nevertheless, this reduction is not as significant as we would have anticipated.

-The SD100 is equipped with a DiGiC processor, an orientation sensor, a lithium-ion rechargeable battery, a two-times optical zoom lens that has been upgraded, a stainless steel body, and a lithium-ion rechargeable battery.
+The SD100 has a DiGiC processor, an orientation sensor, a lithium-ion rechargeable battery, a two-times optical zoom lens that has been upgraded, a stainless steel body, and a lithium-ion rechargeable battery.

-The Canon PowerShot SD100 in every region of the world
+The Canon PowerShot SD100 is in every region of the world.

-As is the case with Canon’s other ultra-compact cameras, the PowerShot SD100 will go by a variety of names depending on the country in which it is sold.
+As with Canon’s other ultra-compact cameras, the PowerShot SD100 will go by various names depending on the country in which it is sold.
 This is done for historical branding purposes.
-Due to the fact that I work in the United Kingdom, I was given a “Digital IXUS II,” the only noticeable difference being the name inscribed on the front of the camera.
+Because I work in the United Kingdom, I was given a “Digital IXUS II,” the only noticeable difference being the name inscribed on the front of the camera.

-At the rear, Canon has designed the device with ergonomics in mind by leaving a sizable open region on the right side of the device where your thumb may rest.
-This contributes to the luxurious but rugged impression that one gets while holding the camera because the stainless steel housing has a very substantial feel to it and is virtually always cool to the touch.
-The rubber cover that Canon places over the A/V out and USB ports bother me since it detracts from the camera’s otherwise sleek design and gives the impression that it was added as an afterthought.
+At the rear, Canon has designed the device with ergonomics in mind by leaving a sizable open region on the right side of the machine where your thumb may rest.
+This contributes to the luxurious but rugged impression that one gets while holding the camera because the stainless steel housing has a substantial feel and is virtually always cool to the touch.
+However, the rubber cover that Canon places over the A/V out and USB ports bother me since it detracts from the camera’s otherwise sleek design and gives the impression that it was added as an afterthought.